Cloudflare can only proxy traffic going over the HTTP/HTTPS ports listed below.

-If your traffic is on a different port, you should create a subdomain for that record and then add it as a record in your Cloudflare DNS zone file as something we don't proxy (gray cloud = no Cloudflare proxy or caching on a record).
+If your traffic is on a different port, you should create a subdomain and then add it as a record in your Cloudflare DNS zone file as something we don't proxy (gray cloud = no Cloudflare proxy or caching on a record).

-Ports 80 and 443 are the only ports for HTTP/HTTPS within China for zones that have the China Network enabled.
+- For HTTP/HTTPS traffic within China for zones that have the China Network enabled

-- For Cloudflare Apps to be able to proxy on.
+- For Cloudflare Apps to be able to proxy on